Brooklyn subway shooter Frank James must stay locked up pending trial, feds write

 - Frank JamesAmerican outlaw, Confederate guerrilla, and train robber (1843-1915)

-“The defendant came to Brooklyn prepared with all of the weapons and tools he needed to carry out the mass attack: A Glock 17 pistol ... a container containing gasoline, a torch and fireworks with explosive power,” she wrote in a detention memo filed in Brooklyn Federal Court.
+“The defendant came to Brooklyn prepared with all of the weapons and tools he needed to carry out the mass attack: A Glock 17 pistol ... a container containing gasoline, a torch and fireworks with explosive power,” Winik wrote in a detention memo filed before the hearing.

 Authorities had yet to reveal a motive in the mass shooting where 10 people were shot and another 13 injured before James’ gun jammed.
 But Winik noted the carnage could have been worse.